Lupin3000/ESP/README.md

 ## External MicroPython libraries

-> Most driver/font modules listed here are copies!
+> Most modules (_e.g. driver, fonts and etc._) listed here are copies from other repositories!
 The content/code was not revised by me.
 Please check if there are more recent versions available.

 - Font
   - [freesans20](./lib/freesans20.py)